NickSabaj/mabe-build-tool_modded/README.md

 ```

 For my release builds I go to the extra effort of ensuring cross-version compatibility and small binary size.
 For linux I use the musl-libc compiler.
 For mac I target the older 10.13 SDK.
 For both of those I strip symbols and further compress using the amazing [Ultimate Packer for Executables](https://upx.github.io/).

+### To Do
+[ ] Refactor the httpclient_tlse custom nim code that gives SSL/TLS support into a proper stand-alone nim package